 In this course the student will learn these two Anatolian languages.
 Hittite will be taught in Latin transliteration, whereas Hieroglyphic Luwian will be studied in the hieroglyphic script.

-At the end of the course, the student will have a basic reading competence in Hittite and Hieroglyphic Luwian, and will be able, with the help of grammar and dictionary, to independently translate basic texts in these two languages.
+At the end of the course, the student will have a basic reading competence in Hittite and Hieroglyphic Luwian, and will be able, with the help of grammar and dictionary, to independently translate basic texts in these two languages..

 Mode of instruction

 Students are required to sit in on the weekly seminars of the BA course Hittite.
-Next to these, the students are expected to study Hieroglyphic Luwian on the basis of self study in combination with three sessions (date and time to be determined together with the students) dedicated to Hieroglyphic Luwian.
+Next to that, the students are expected to study Hieroglyphic Luwian on the basis of self study in combination with three sessions (date and time to be determined together with the students) dedicated to Hieroglyphic Luwian.

 Written examination, with two components, one on Hittite and one on Hieroglyphic Luwian, both counting for 50% of the final grade.